adrienpoly/stimulus-flatpickr/readme.md

 Flatpickr has custom [formatting tokens](https://flatpickr.js.org/formatting/). in Rails (and other backends) formats are based on `strftime` standard.

-This package automatically converts `strftime`datetime formats to the nearest Flatpickr format.
+This package automatically converts `strftime` datetime formats to the nearest Flatpickr format.

-With this solution it become handy to localize your date formats.
+With this solution, it becomes handy to localize your date formats.

 ```erb
 <%= form_with model: appointment do |f| %>